scvolabs/scvolabs-website/_posts/2015-06-22-alex-intro.md

 tags: digital open
 image:
 ---
-#New Job!

-Hi, this is Alex, lead developer on SCVO Labs.
+##Hi, this is Alex, lead developer on SCVO Labs.
 Nice to meet you!

 For the last few weeks I've been building a prototype of the underlying system which the SCVO Labs app will be running on.